 If any portion of any NOL is a qualified Gulf Opportunity Zone loss, the amount of the NOL may be eligible for a 5-year carryback.
 However, an organization may elect to treat a Go Zone public utility casualty loss as a specified liability loss to which the 10-year carryback period applies.
-See sections 172 and 1400N(k) for more information.
+See Form 1139 and its instructions for more information.